-Prescription drugs are a part of everyday life for millions of Americans who spent in excess of $329 billion on these medicines in 2013, an increase of 3.2% over the previous year.
-The pharmaceutical industry spent $3.8 billion in marketing these medications to doctors and consumers.
-Do they have short or long term side effects?
+Prescription drugs are a part of everyday life for millions of Americans.
+We filled 4,468,929,929 prescriptions in 2016, up 85% in 2 decades.
+That same year, pharmaceutical companies spent $5.6 billion on direct-to-consumer ads, a 9% increase over the previous year.
+Do these medications have short or long term side effects?
 Are there alternative solutions that may be just as effective with lower risk?

 Guided by a passion to educate and encourage patients to pro-actively inquire about the short and long term side effects of prescription medications before accepting them, MedShadow Foundation seeks to prompt discussion between patient and health care provider.
 This includes asking deeper questions of the physician or pharmacist, looking at the pros and cons of prescription drugs, and if appropriate, exploring other options.
 We encourage our readers to avoid blind acceptance of prescription drugs and become an engaged advocate in their own health and wellbeing.